Political party: Niche parties

 Niche parties are a type of political party that developed on the basis of the emergence of new cleavages and issues in politics, such as immigration and the environment.
-In contrast to mainstream or catch-all parties, niche parties articulate an often limited set of interests in a way that does not conform to the dominant economic left-right divide in politics, in turn emphasising issues that do not attain prominence within the other parties.
+In contrast to mainstream or catch-all parties, niche parties articulate an often limited set of interests in a way that does not conform to the dominant economic left-right divide in politics, in turn emphasizing issues that do not attain prominence within the other parties.
 Further, niche parties do not respond to changes in public opinion to the extent that mainstream parties do.
 Examples of niche parties include Green parties and extreme nationalist parties, such as the National Rally in France.
-However, over time these parties may grow in size and shed some of their niche qualities as they become larger, a phenonmenon observable among European Green parties during their transformation from radical environmentalist movements to mainstream centre-left parties.
+However, over time these parties may grow in size and shed some of their niche qualities as they become larger, a phenomenon observable among European Green parties during their transformation from radical environmentalist movements to mainstream centre-left parties.